 My favorite aunt gave me this nativity as a wedding gift.
 You may be able to tell as we go along, I love abstract nativities with no faces.

-The bulldog treat jar always gets a little santa hat at Christmas.
+The bulldog treat jar from Target always gets a little santa hat at Christmas.

 Over the mantle, I hung a Merry Christmas banner I found at Target.
-The brass deer pair was a thrift store find, and the glass trees and mirrored trees have been collected over the years.
+The brass deer pair was a thrift store find.

-Bradley got me this little colorful tree at Lowe’s for my birthday the first year we were married.
-He had seen me get excited about it in the store for it’s Dr. Seuss-ness, and he went back to get it for me.
-The red beaded wreath is from Bed, Bath and beyond when I was in college.
-It was the perfect size to add to this window at our first house.
+Bradley got me this Dr. Seuss-like colorful tree at Lowe’s for my birthday the first year we were married.
+He had noticed me admiring it in the store, and he went back to get it for me.

 In 2008, I made this tabletop ornament out of some big retro Christmas tree light bulbs.
 I had fun making it and it adds a little funky to my decor.

 The red and black buffalo check letter came from Michaels in 2017.